Tester1321/2nd-Js/README.md

 ## Features

-- Calculates 2.5% Zakah from the entered amount.
+- Displays the entered message below.
-- Displays appropriate messages for invalid inputs.
 - Light/Dark mode toggle.
 - Arabic/English toggle
 - Built with Bootstrap and scss for styling.